ming-li-314/Rain-Prediction/README.md

 ## Results

-- Graph Neural Network models give very inaccurate predictions (less than 20% accuracy, f1 score around 0.2).
+- Graph Neural Network models gives very inaccurate predictions (less than 20% accuracy, f1 score around 0.2).
 - Convolutional Neural Network models have much better performance in predicting raining (The scores on test dataset are F1: 0.7679, Accuracy: 0.9388, Precision: 0.7712, Recall: 0.7646).

   See the following visualizations: confusion matrix and the sample visualization on the spatial map.